 Ductless mini split systems are made up of two components: a condenser and an air-handler.
 The condenser, or outdoor unit, houses the compressor, while the air-handler resides inside the home.
 Each room or area requires an air-handler, which is roughly three feet long by one and a half feet high.
 Smaller than traditional ducted systems, they require minimal installation and can be mounted almost anywhere.

-Ductless mini split heat pumps are beautifully efficient, providing consistent room comfort in both small and large living areas.
-The mini split system is comprised of two components; a condenser, housing the compressor situated outside of the home and an air-handling unit, traditionally, which is outfitted inside.
-The air handler is roughly three feet long by one and a half feet high.
-These systems make great retrofit add-ons to houses that already have “non-ducted” heating systems, such as hydronic (hot water heat), space heaters, or radiant panels.
-Likewise, ductless mini split heat pumps are ideal for additions or finished basements where extending or installing distribution ductwork isn't a viable option.
+You'll be happy to hear you don't have to tear apart your home to get efficient heating and cooling.
+Ductless mini splits make great retrofit add-ons to houses that already have “non-ducted” heating and cooling systems, such as hydronic (hot water heat), space heaters, or radiant panels.
+Likewise, ductless mini split heat pumps are ideal for additions or finished basements where extending or installing ductwork isn't a viable option.

-You’ll be happy to hear you don’t have to tear apart your home in order to get intelligent heating.
-Whether your home isn't compatible with traditional HVAC systems or you're simply looking at all your options for an efficient home heating system, the benefits of ductless heat pumps are worth exploring.
+Whether your home isn't compatible with traditional HVAC systems or you're simply looking at all your options for an efficient home heating and cooling system, ductless heat pumps are a great option.

 QUICK & EASY INSTALLATION

 Other types of HVAC systems, including ducted heat pumps, can take weeks and major construction to install.
 Mini split systems are quicker to install and far less invasive.
 They are one of the best options for adding air conditioning to older homes without pre-existing ductwork.